-Using a software like Weekdone can help keep teams aligned when working remotely.
-Easily keep your quarterly goals on track with OKR tracking, and keep employees plans driving these goals forward with Weekly planning.
+Using a remote work software like Weekdone Team Compass can help keep teams aligned when working remotely.
+Easily keep your quarterly goals on track with simplified OKR tracking, and keep employees plans driving these goals forward with Weekly planning.

 Change the Way You Work with Millennials Today